euctrl-pru/website/data/performancearea/index.md

 The information does not necessarily reflect the official views or policy of
 <small style="font-variant: small-caps;">EUROCONTROL</small>,
-which makes no warranty, either implied or express, for the information contained in this document, including its accuracy, completeness or usefulness.
+which makes no warranty, either implied or expressed, for the information contained in this document, including its accuracy, completeness or usefulness.

 For feedback or questions please contact us at: [Performance Review Unit](mailto:{{ site.owner.email }}) ({{ site.owner.email }}).